Lecture Notes in Cosmology: Big-Bang Nucleosynthesis

-Note that Lithium ${}^3{\rm Li}$ is also produced, but in tiny fraction (one billionth of the hydrogen abundance).
-However, measuring its abundance in the universe is a very important independent measure of $\Omega_{\rm b0}$.
+but in a tiny fraction (one billionth of the hydrogen abundance for Lithium).
+However, measuring the Lithium abundance in the universe is a very important independent measure of $\Omega_{\rm b0}$ \cite{Fields:2011zzb}.

-The main prediction of BBN is on the abundance of ${}^4{\rm He}$ because this is the element which is mostly formed, due to both its high binding energy per nucleon, which is about 7 MeV, see Fig.~\ref{Fig:Bindingenergy}, but also to the fact that there is not much time for forming heavier nuclei since the thermal bath is rapidly cooling and $\eta_{\rm b}$ is so small.
+The main prediction of BBN is on the abundance of ${}^4{\rm He}$ because this is the element that is mainly formed, due to both its high binding energy per nucleon, which is about 7 MeV, and the fact that there is not much time for forming heavier nuclei since the thermal bath is rapidly cooling and $\eta_{\rm b}$ is so small.

 Our objective is thus to determine the neutron abundance at $T_{\rm BBN}$.
-This is done considering two reactions.
-The electron capture:
+This is done by considering three reactions.
+The electron and positron capture:

 and the $\beta$-decay: